sinequa/usage-analytics/README.md

 Dashboards of *Usage Analytics* are based on the [**angular-gridster2**](https://tiberiuzuld.github.io/angular-gridster2/) library.

 The application is organized in multiple tabs.
-Each tab is a dashboard.
+Each tab is considered as a separate dashboard.

  <!-- that can be customized, by the users, by dragging and resizing widgets, and adding new ones from a palette of predefined widget types.
 A developer can easily add new widget types, or configure the existing ones.